Question from Oliveen: I’d like to ask a really dumb question (because I’m a dummy when it comes to technology).

 Which brings us to Apple…

-When Steve Jobs and Steve Wozniak created and started selling their new line of Apple computers they took great pains to avoid referring to their Apple computers as PCs, even though they literally were “personal computers”.
+After IBM introduced their new PC to the world, Steve Jobs and Steve Wozniak decided to take great pains to separate their line of Apple computers from IBM’s offerings.
+From that day forward they took great pains to avoid referring to their Apple computers as PCs, even though they literally were “personal computers”.

 The fact that Apple machines never ran DOS or Windows (which all IBM PCs and most of the clones ran) made it quite easy to maintain that divide and position their Apple machines as higher-end computers.